geavenx/CTF-Writeups/THM-Overpass.md

 With this we discovered that the target got 2 open ports: 22-ssh and 80-HTTP.
 After I tried connecting to the web server by using the IP address of the target as URL.
-Inside the page I found a Download section, there we got some files to download, but after looking at the files I didnt find anything useful.
+Inside the page I found a Download section, there we got some files to download, but after looking at the files I dont find anything useful.

 ### Gobuster
 So I decided to run **gobuster** to find any other parent directories with the command:<br>